 There's something special and charming about setting of on those crisp mornings with a hot shower and a cup of coffee waiting for you on arrival.
 And if you race or are preparing for a event in the ensuing months, winter commuting is a chance to catch your potential competitors snoozing.
 Remember the adage: winter miles, summer smiles.
 So what do you need to keep riding when the mercury plummets?

 We've covered winter tights and base layers.
 In addition you can also add a pair of waterproof over trousers for when it's both wet and cold.
-A winter jersey paired with a winter jacket is equally essential.
+A winter jersey paired with one of the best winter cycling jackets is equally essential.
 There are a myriad of options here but considering the low light at this time of year a jacket with at least some reflective strips for visibility is vital.

 It's important to pay attention to your contact points.
-Cold hands and feet can make your commute miserable, so invest wisely in both winter gloves (or even lobster-style mitts for the coldest days), winter socks (knee-length adds warmth) and shoe covers (neoprene works well on cold, wet days).
+Cold hands and feet can make your commute miserable, so invest wisely in both winter cycling gloves (or even lobster-style mitts for the coldest days), winter socks (knee-length adds warmth) and shoe covers (neoprene works well on cold, wet days).

 Other kit and considerations for bike commuting

 It should go without saying that staying safe on your commute is your primary concern.
 The best commuter bike helmets, worn correctly, can save your life.
 If you plan on commuting year-round, choose one that has enough vents for the summer heat as well as room for a winter hat underneath.